Communication Best Practices

 • Payment Method: [e.g., Bank transfer, cheque]

-• Payment Schedule: [Lump sum, installments of amount, etc.]
+• Payment Schedule: [Lump sum, installments of an amount, etc.]

 • First Payment Due: [Date]